cs1302uga/cs1302-tutorials/maven.md

    | `-DarchetypeArtifactId` | Archetype         | An archetype is a template for the project.
 For most Java-based projects, the `maven-archetype-quickstart` archetype can be used. |
    | `-DarchetypeVersion`    | Archetype Version | The archetype / template version to use.
 At the time of this writing, the latest version of the `maven-archetype-quickstart` archetype is `1.4`. |

-1. With those terms in mind, let's create a project directory for this turorial called `cs1302-mvn` with a primary package called `cs1302.mvn` using following command (be careful to type the command exactly as given).
-You can press <Enter> after each `\` to contine the command on the next line.
-This is equivalent to typing it all on one line but many people prefer to break a long command up on separate
+1. With those terms in mind, let's create a project directory for this tutorial called `cs1302-mvn` with a primary package called `cs1302.mvn` using the following command (be careful to type the command exactly as given).
+You can press <Enter> after each `\` to continue the command on the next line.
+This is equivalent to typing it all on one line but many people prefer to break a long command up into separate
    lines:

    ```